thephpleague/period/docs/5.0/definitions.md

 - **interval** - `Period` is a PHP implementation of a datetime interval which consists of:
 	- two datepoints;
 	- the duration between them;
-	- a boundary type.
+	- a bound type.

 - **datepoint** - A position in time expressed as a `DateTimeImmutable` object.
 The starting datepoint is always less than or equal to the ending datepoint.
 - **duration** - The continuous portion of time between two datepoints expressed as a `DateInterval` object.
 The duration cannot be negative.
-- **boundary type** - An included datepoint means that the boundary datepoint itself is included in the interval as well, while an excluded datepoint means that the boundary datepoint is not included in the interval.
+- **bound type** - An included datepoint means that the boundary datepoint itself is included in the interval as well, while an excluded datepoint means that the boundary datepoint is not included in the interval.
-The package supports included and excluded datepoint, thus, the following boundary types are supported:
+The package supports included and excluded datepoint, thus, the following bounds are supported:
 	- included starting datepoint and excluded ending datepoint: `[start, end)`;
 	- included starting datepoint and included ending datepoint : `[start, end]`;
 	- excluded starting datepoint and included ending datepoint : `(start, end]`;